 Whether you’re in the process of creating a new brand or you’re keen to spice up an existing one, it’s worth bearing in mind that a strong brand is more than just a name, a logo, and a company color scheme.
 Creating a recognizable eCommerce brand that consumers view as real and trustworthy is a serious undertaking – but one that reaps plentiful rewards if done well.
 Ask yourself, what makes your business compelling?
 How would your customers pick you out of a crowd?
 Building a successful eCommerce brand is as much about the human aspects of listening, storytelling, and finding a purpose as it is about having the perfect font.
 So how will you create an e-commerce brand that feels authentic to your customers in 2022?

-No-one is as deaf as the man who will not listen
+No one is as deaf as the man who will not listen.

-Marketing is about the stories you tell
+Marketing is about the stories you tell.

-In business and marketing (and indeed life) stories are one of the most powerful persuasive tools at your disposal.
+In business and marketing (and indeed life), stories are one of the most powerful persuasive tools at your disposal.
 Today’s consumers have no time for boring, faceless brands.
 Stories give your brand personality, and even more importantly, they foster trust.
 In the game of eCommerce, gaining the trust of your target audience is everything.

 TOMS is an example of a business with a winning brand story.
 Created by Blake Mycoskie, an altruistic entrepreneur, its business model is based on one simple idea: for every pair of shoes purchased, another pair goes to a child in need.
-It’s not difficult to understand, and the outcome is a positive one.
+It’s not difficult to understand, and the outcome is positive.
 Even better, when a customer buys from TOMS, they become a part of that story.

-Find your purpose to give your brand meaning
+Find your purpose to give your brand meaning.

 So ask yourself, what is the purpose of your brand?
-And how can this factor into your branding decisions, so that your customers get what you’re all about?
+And how can this factor into your branding decisions so that your customers get what you’re all about?